Last updated on May 19th, 2021 at 04:14 pm

 In this week’s post, I wanted to discuss “#2” above and look at real solutions for new patient treatment acceptance and retention.

-As I mentioned last week, it’s not uncommon for a dentist to blame “the marketing” for attracting “low-quality new patients,” with “low-Dental IQs” who cancel, no-show or don’t accept treatment.
+As I mentioned before, it’s not uncommon for a dentist to blame “the marketing” for attracting “low-quality new patients,” with “low-Dental IQs” who cancel, no-show or don’t accept treatment.
 Beyond the fact that I really don’t like the term “low-quality” new patient (and there’s no uniform definition for it anyway), the whole concept is flawed.

-Bottomline: there’s no marketing that will guarantee to bring in 100% fantastic, highly dentally educated patients that are already approved for patient financing and accept any treatment plan you give them without a hitch.
+Bottomline: there’s no marketing that is guaranteed to bring in 100% fantastic, highly dentally educated patients that are already approved for patient financing and accept any treatment plan you give them without a hitch.
 If someone were to invent this by the way … let me know!
 The reality is your new patients are going to be a wide range of people with varying viewpoints on the subject of dentistry, and that’s fine and just the way things are.
 It’s up to you to turn them into educated, long-term patients!

 Some patients are going to need a little more effort and TLC in order to accept comprehensive treatments or stick with the practice long-term.
 And if you’re doing it right, the majority will become great patients.
 It may happen that a few may just come in for one quick cleaning or x-ray and then you’ll never see them again.
 But that should be rare.